-- 40. In general however the near level boarding of tram vehicles leads to significantly less slip, trip and fall incidents for passengers when boarding and alighting from vehicles. - 41.
-Most tram systems operate single vehicle units, but where tram vehicles are operated coupled together then there is a risk of pedestrians on platforms falling into the space between vehicles where the coupling is positioned.
+41. In general, the near level boarding of tram vehicles leads to significantly less slip, trip and fall incidents for passengers when boarding and alighting from vehicles.
+The ease of boarding may however encourage riskier behaviours by some passengers when doors are closing, increasing the risk of trap and drag incidents.

+42. Most tram systems operate single vehicle units, but where tram vehicles are operated coupled together then there is a risk of pedestrians on platforms falling into the space between vehicles where the coupling is positioned.